ajan890/Notes/LING 1/Week 1.md

         > "tata-fuckin'-magouche" (Sounds fine) <br>
         > "tatama-fuckin'-gouche" (Sounds fine) <br>
         > "tatamagou-fuckin'-che" (Sounds incorrect) <br>
-      * You were likely never taught to use expletive infixation, yet you know how to use it anyways, and are able to differentiate between words are inserted at a normal or weird position.
+      * You were likely never taught to use expletive infixation, yet you know how to use it anyways, and are able to differentiate between words inserted at a normal or weird position.
 English native speakers would tend to agree although it was not explicitly taught.<br>
       * Since you are able to judge what sounds correct and what sounds wrong, although you were never taught expletive infixation, it implies that there was some rule that you <em>did</em> know that was working subconsciously.<br>

  ## Building Blocks and Rules